ari-vedant-jain/Docker-Spark-MachineLearning/README.md

 {"prediction":571955.1501706485}
 ```

-## For running in docker
-For running it as a microservice
+## For running as Microservice inside a docker container

 <code>docker run -p 15000:5000 vedantja/model_microservice_example</code>
 ### You should see the following output: